-The major risk that the Charity faces is its ability to continue the work now carried out by the Charity without some funding.
-In the past, a Local Authority grant supplemented the funds raised by the Charity but this is no longer the case.
-We now rely solely on donations for use of rooms, donations and legacies by individuals and organisations, tuition fees, membership fees and funds raised by events, such as Quiz evenings, Bazaars, BBQs etc. The action taken by the Trustees to face this situation is referred to more in detail under Review of Activities and Facilities above.
+A risk assessment is conducted regularly during the year with a risk register being maintained and actions to mitigate risks are established.
+The major risk that the Charity faces is its ability to continue its work without some external funding.
+In the past, a Local Authority grant supplemented the funds raised by the Charity but this is no longer the case during the year we did not receive any external grant funding for core services.
+We now rely solely on donations for use of rooms, donations and legacies by individuals and organisations, tuition fees, membership fees and funds raised by events, such as quiz evenings, bazaars, BBQs etc.

+The action taken by the Trustees to face this situation is referred to more in detail under Review of Activities and Facilities above.
 Health and safety of those attending the Centre is also reviewed regularly and there is a Health and safety Policy Statement available, which is regularly reviewed and updated by the Staff and Trustees and Volunteers assisting in the kitchen, which has a five-star rating, all have a basic food and hygiene certificate and all members of staff attend regular training seminars and have up to date training as First Aiders plus DBS where appropriate.